khaledghobashy/uraeus_smbd/README.md

 The process of performing actual simulations on the created model requires the generation of a valid numerical and computational code of the created model.
 This is done by taking in the symbolic model and create a valid code files written in the desired programming language with the desired programming paradigm and structure.

-These numerical environments are decoupled from the tool and developed fairly independently, as each numerical environment is responsible for the translation of the developed symbolic models into valid numerical code and what features it aims to provide for the users.
+These numerical environments are decoupled from this package and developed fairly independently, as each numerical environment is responsible for the translation of the developed symbolic models into valid numerical code and what features it aims to provide for the users.

 The development of such environments in different languages requires a good grasp of several aspects such as :